 Good care for cystic fibrosis begins with detection.
 Every state does newborn cystic fibrosis screening.
 If your baby tests positive, expect additional tests to determine whether he or she actually has the condition.

-“About 90 percent of the newborns who screen positive are carriers and don’t actually have the condition,” explains Dr. Kraynack.
+“About 90% of the newborns who screen positive are carriers and don’t actually have the condition,” explains Dr. Kraynack.

 Bringing your child in promptly for follow-up testing will help doctors begin to plan his or her care.
 It’s also a good opportunity to discuss your fears and concerns as a parent.